Graduate Certificate in Chaplaincy

 Professional entry

-On this basis, professional entry into the Graduate Certificate in Chaplaincy will be considered by the Student Support and Administration Committee (SSAC) on the basis of three years of experience in a ministry or professional role.
-The candidate must be able to demonstrate that they have led people or projects even though their role may not have been senior in their organisation.
+On this basis, professional entry into the Graduate Certificate in Chaplaincy will be considered by the Student Support and Administration Committee on the basis of three years’ experience in a ministry or professional role.
+The candidate must be able to demonstrate that they have led people or projects even though their role may not have been senior in their organisation; AND satisfactorily complete a pre-enrolment interview with a relevant course advisor.

 English Proficiency

-Applicants whose entry qualifications were obtained in an institution where English is not the language of instruction normally require a minimum IELTS (or equivalent) overall score of at least 7.0 with no subtest below 6.5.
+Applicants whose entry qualifications were obtained in an institution where English is not the language of instruction normally require a minimum IELTS (or equivalent) overall score of at least 7.0 with no subtest below 6.5 in all bands of the test.

 • C8100 Theory and Practice of Pastoral Counselling